nicosuave/nicosuave.github.io/_posts/2013-01-27-Commanding-Arduino-with-Siri-via-Ruby.md

 While the above video is a simple proof of concept merely controlling the Arduino's onboard LED, consider my plugin to be a boilerplate for your Arduino & Siri based home automation projects.

+In order to actually control your toaster, you would need to attach a relay to your Arduino.

 For quick reference, I posted the contents of my basic plugin so you can see how simple it is to get started.
 Jumpstart Labs has a nice [guide](http://tutorials.jumpstartlab.com/projects/arduino/introducing_arduino.html) on getting started with Dino.
 Controlling an LED is not very exciting, sure.
 You get to be the creative one :)

     class SiriProxy::Plugin::Arduino < SiriProxy::Plugin